MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 The new workspace experience has reached general availability (GA), and is now the default workspace.
 You can still continue to create and use [classic workspaces](service-create-workspaces.md) based on Office 365 Groups.

 > [!NOTE]
-> To enforce row-level security (RLS) for Power BI Pro users browsing content in a workspace, continue to use [classic workspaces](service-create-workspaces.md).
-Select the **Members can only view Power BI content** option.
+> To enforce row-level security (RLS) for users browsing content in a workspace, use the Viewer role.
+If the Viewer role is not yet available in your tenant, continue to use [classic workspaces](service-create-workspaces.md) and select the **Members can only view Power BI content** option.
 Alternatively, publish an Power BI app to those users, or use sharing to distribute content.
-The forthcoming Viewer Role will enable this scenario in future in new workspace experience workspaces.

 With the new workspaces, you can:

 - Assign workspace roles to user groups: security groups, distribution lists, Office 365 groups, and individuals.
 - Create a workspace in Power BI without creating an Office 365 group.
 - Use more granular workspaces roles for more flexible permissions management in a workspace.
+- The Power BI admin can control who can create workspaces in Power BI.

 When you create one of the new workspaces, you're not creating an underlying, associated Office 365 group.
 All the workspace administration is in Power BI, not in Office 365.
 In the new workspace experience, you can now add an Office 365 group in the workspace access list to continue managing user access to content through Office 365 groups.

 ## Administering new workspace experience workspaces
 Administration for new workspace experience workspaces is now in Power BI, Power BI admins decide who in an organization can create workspaces.
-They can also manage and recover workspace.
+They can also manage and recover workspaces.
 To do this they need to use the Power BI admin portal or the PowerShell CmdLets.
 For classic workspaces based on Office 365 Groups, administration continues to occur in Office 365 admin portal and Azure Active Directory.

 In **Workspace settings** in the admin portal, admins can use the Create workspaces (new workspace experience) setting to allow everybody or nobody in an organization to create new workspace experience workspaces.
 They can also limit creation to members of specific security groups.